OlympusDAO/token-holder-balances/README.md

 region: us-east1
-GCS and BG must be the same
+GCS and BQ must be the same region